ConnorAtherton/fokus/README.md

 myself, but if you want to use it check out the source beforehand so you understand what it does.

-Note: You might have to clear you DNS cache.
+Note: You might have to clear your DNS cache.

 ```
 sudo dscacheutil -flushcache